gardenlinux/gardenlinux/docs/architecture/decisions/0003-builder-updates-dependabot.md

 ## Decision

-The Garden Linux builder supports using dependabot and we recommend users to make use of that.
+The Garden Linux builder versions can be bumped with dependabot and we recommend users to make use of that.

 We implement the needed changes to support this, like: